csells/fibscli/README.md

 ![screenshot](readme/screenshot.png)

 # TODO
-- when moving, do the hops to step on pieces along the way
 - mark dice as used as you use them
 - show the "hit" pieces on the bar
 - allow moves from the bar